ShaylaStevenson/shayla-stevenson-portfolio/README.md

 * Made more effective use of CSS styling and utility classes
 * Removed unnecessary HTML
 * Added a JavaScript file to handle contact information
+* Added additional project to portfolio page and adjusted layout

 ## Technologies
 * HTML